aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 ## Precision & Accuracy

+I wondered about whether the calculations done with the rule would be accurate enough to provide useful intelligence for the photo interpreter.
+Katz addresses the question of Precision and Accuracy in his article in PHOTOGRAMMETRIC ENGINEERING:

 > Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.
 Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 351 (reference)

 > It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.
 Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 351 (reference)

-I wondered about whether the calculations done with the rule would be accurate enough to provide useful intelligence for the photo interpreter.
-Katz discusses this in some of his articles.
+Katz expands on this in some of his other articles.

 First, the photo interpreter does not need to find the dimensions of a ground object down to fractions of an inch.
 The question is one of whether the object on the ground is a foxhole, a missile launch site, or an airfield, for example.